Saint Louis Authorized Retailer

 “The art of living in crystal will seduce the whole world”

-Born of a luminous ball of fire, the mystical union of sand and fire, and the breath of man, Saint-Louis crystals vibrate with all the talent inherited from the past and extraordinary creative fantasy inspired by the present.
+Born of a luminous ball of fire, the mystical union of sand and fire, and the breath of man, Saint Louis crystals vibrate with all the talent inherited from the past and extraordinary creative fantasy inspired by the present.
 This true combination of alchemy and dreams stems from the natural habitat that gave birth to the Crystal mastery: the forestry region of the Vosges in France.

 This timber cathedral with its peaceful spirit is deeply tucked away in the its valley and is a fertile territory for silica sand, potash from ferns, firewood, and river water but also for myths, legends and imagination.
-Founded in 1586, the manufacture of Saint-Louis gave birth to an entire village built and developed around its glass guilds.
+Founded in 1586, the manufacture of Saint Louis crystal gave birth to an entire village built and developed around its glass guilds.
 In 1767, the highly regarded manufacturers were bestowed with royal warrants and with the name of Verrerie Royale de Saint-Louis, by Louis XV, for the exceptional quality of their glasswork.

 Saint Louis Crystal Collection: